mollymadden/one-good-street-frontend/README.md

 #### Our main task - in connection with the purpose
 After speaking to the client (Matiu Bush), we have been requested to focus on improving the Library of Care Things.
-The Library of Care Things is a page that connects those who have equipment (for example electric wheelchairs and walking frames) for senior citizens to those who require such equipment.
+The Library of Care Things is a page that connects those who have unwanted equipment (for example electric wheelchairs and walking frames) for senior citizens, to those who require such equipment.
 It is a free service offered by One Good Street and all equipment listed is free.
-Currently, people who want to offer equipment, contact One Good Street and Matiu Bush picks up the equipment and then lists them on the website.
-This is hard coded and can be time consuming to list a single item onto the site.
-Matiu informed us he would like for the redesigned website to have the ability for visitors to list donated items themselves.
-Once items are listed, he also wants the ability to be notified of an item so he can review it.
+Currently, people who want to offer equipment contact One Good Street and Matiu Bush picks up the equipment and then he lists them on the website.
+These listings are hard coded and it can be time consuming to list a single item onto the site.
+Matiu informed us he would like for the redesigned website to have the ability for visitors to list donated items themselves without the barrier of a forced sign up / log in.
+Once items are listed, Matiu also wants the ability to be notified of an item so he can review it before publishing.

 As a result, our main task is to make the 'Library of Care Things' dynamic and link it to a database.

+There are also several issues around components being placed in a way that blocks text, and buttons lacking a label.

 Sources:
 * https://onegoodstreet.com.au/about-one-good-street/